-If there is little heather recovery, or indeed an expansion of Molinia or other less desirable species, then the on-going management regime should be changed.
+If there is little heather recovery, or indeed an expansion of Molinia (purple moor grass) or other less desirable species, then the on-going management regime should be changed.
 You may need to consider additional away wintering, reduced muirburn, introducing summer cattle grazing etc. to improve the condition of the moorland.